 Ultimately Holzer elected to settle with FINRA rather than fight.
 Her previous employers are still on the hook for any pending claims or new claims that may surface.
 According to InvestmentNews, one former employer, UBS Paine Webber, has already paid out $11.4 million dollars to settle dozens of investor claims against Holzer.

 If you find yourself stuck in an illiquid investment or non-traded REIT, you may have a claim against both the broker that recommended the investment and the brokerage firm.
 Illiquid investments such as TICs (tenant-in-common) and certain REITs are generally not suitable for older investors, those nearing retirement and those who may need ready access to their case.
 With many REITs, investors must hold on to the investment for at least 8 years.
 Some REITs are quite risky and are not suitable for risk adverse investors seeking preservation of capital.
+[Visit our non-traded REIT investment page to learn more about reclaiming your losses.]

 Unfortunately, some brokers favored these investments simply because they paid higher commissions.
 That means more money for the broker.